beckblakestrom/beckblakestrom/README.md

 ## I am an independent web designer and developer.
 I am highly proficient in HTML, CSS, and SASS.
 <br>
 I am currently learning JS and the MERN Stack.
-With these I hope to create more substanital websites and applications.
 <br>